 Fresh water pipes are not to be led through oil tanks, nor oil pipes through fresh water tanks.
 Where it isimpracticable to do so, the pipes are to be led inside an oil-tight pipe tunnel.
-For other pipes passingApproved by: MQARevised by: CQADate of Revision:MAY/07/2010Page 10 of 248 throng: fuel oil tanks, their thickness is to be increased, and no detachable pipe joint is permissible inside these tanks.
+For other pipes passing throng: fuel oil tanks, their thickness is to be increased, and no detachable pipe joint is permissible inside these tanks.